unbit/uwsgi-docs/StaticFiles.rst

 Mode 1: check for a static resource before passing the request to your app
 **************************************************************************

 This a common way of managing static files in web apps.
-Fraemwork like RubyOnRails use it from ages.
+Framework like RubyOnRails use it from ages.

 Suppose your static assets are under /customers/foobar/app001/public